• Skip to main content

 • ¼ cup sugar

-• 1 teaspoon rose water optional
+• 1 teaspoon rose water, optional

-• a pinch of saffron strands optional
+• a pinch of saffron strands, optional

-• dried rose petals optional
+• dried rose petals, optional

 Instructions

 • Heat ghee on low to medium flame in a wide and deep pot.
-Add the cashews, raisins and vermicelli one after the other while sauteing until golden. (you may keep some fried nuts and raisins aside to garnish while serving)
+Add the cashews, raisins and vermicelli one after the other while sauteing until golden.

 • Pour the milk and water along with the cardamom pods.
 Keep stirring the mixture and bring this to a full boil on medium flame.